home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 Released in very large numbers by local shoot.
 Such large numbers (tens of thousands annually) almost certainly present a competition threat to wild granivorous birds such as finches and buntings.

 moorhenBreeds successfully on pond.
-Probably only a single pair is present there, but fledged juvs are often seen in H.H. garden, where they come quite close to the house.
+Probably only a single pair is present there, but fledged juvs are often seen in Hillside House garden, where they come quite close to the house.
 Another pair may nest on the stream on the northern edge of the meadow, and a third may at times nest close to the western boundary hedge.

 water railRecord days plot, water rail